aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/opening-prayers-for-legislative-bodies/prayer-of-the-guest-chaplain-of-the-u-s-senate-rabbi-arnold-e-resnicoff-on-21-may-2003.html.md

 <body>
 Title: Prayer of the Guest Chaplain of the U.S. Senate: Rabbi Arnold E. Resnicoff on 21 May 2003<br />
 Primary contributor: United-States.Congressional-Record<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22734">http://opensiddur.org/?p=22734</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22734">http://opensiddur.org/?p=22734</a>
 <p />
 <hr />